amitjena200/Meta-NLF/README.md

 # Meta-NLF
-This repository contains codes that reproduce the simulation results for the article "Meta-learning based Adaptive Stability Certificates in Dynamical Systems"
+This repository contains codes that reproduce the simulation results in the article "Meta-learning based Adaptive Stability Certificates in Dynamical Systems"